b1amage/skipli-interview/README.md

 - Run `cd ./backend` and `npm run dev` on first terminal
 - Run `cd ./frontend` and `npm run start` on second terminal

+## Note

+- Twilio only allow to send sms to verified phone on my Twilio account.
+For now I just added one number `+84913981323`

 ## Tech stack

 - ReactJS (Formik, Yup for form validation)